-A student may possess a cellular phone if it is turned off and kept out of sight during school hours.
-The use of cell phones in classrooms, hallways, restrooms, cafeteria, and locker rooms or during recess is prohibited.
-Possession of a cell phone is a privilege, which may be forfeited by any student who engages in misuse of this privilege.
+A student may possess a cellular phone, but it must be kept in his/her locker during school hours.
+The use of cell phones, wireless headphones, or Smart Watches in classrooms, hallways, restrooms, cafeteria, locker rooms, or during recess is prohibited.
+Cell phones and other electronic devices must be turned off while the student is in the school building and may be turned on after school has concluded for the day and outside of the school building.
+They shall not be openly displayed and must be stored in the locker, or on their person completely out of sight.
+Any electronic device THAT IS VISIBLE will be confiscated.
 No investigation will be undertaken to locate a lost or stolen phone.
-The school will not assume responsibility for the theft, damage, or loss of cell phones.
+The school will not assume responsibility for the theft, damage, or loss of cell phones, wireless headphones, or Smart Watches.